ray-project/ray/doc/source/cluster/kubernetes.rst

 ~~~~~~~~~~~~

 You can install a small Ray cluster with a single ``helm`` command.

-The default configuration consists of a Ray head pod and two worker pods,
+The default cluster configuration consists of a Ray head pod and two worker pods,
 with scaling allowed up to three workers.

 .. code-block:: shell

-  # Navigate to the directory containing the chart, e.g.
+  # Navigate to the directory containing the chart
   $ cd ray/deploy/charts

-  # Install a small Ray cluster with default configuration,
+  # Install a small Ray cluster with the default configuration
   # in a new namespace called "ray".
-Let's name the Helm release "example-cluster".
+Let's name the Helm release "example-cluster."
   $ helm -n ray install example-cluster --create-namespace ./rayNAME: example-cluster
   LAST DEPLOYED: Fri May 14 11:44:06 2021
   NAMESPACE: ray